Tearsheet

 Douglas T. Dietrich, Chairman of the Board and Chief Executive Officer

 Douglas T. Dietrich has served as the Chief Executive Officer of Minerals Technologies since December 2016 and was elected Chairman of the Board in March 2021.
-He has over 35 years of experience in industrial goods, mining, metals, and manufacturing.
-Mr. Dietrich joined MTI in 2007 and has held various key management positions, including Chief Financial Officer, Senior Vice President - Finance and Treasury, and Vice President - Corporate Development and Treasury, where he led corporate strategy and M&A initiatives.
-Prior to his tenure at MTI, Mr. Dietrich held several positions of increasing leadership responsibility at Alcoa Inc., including Vice President, Alcoa Wheel Products; President, Alcoa Latin America Extrusions; and General Manager, Global Rod and Bar Products.
-Earlier in his career, he worked for Eaton Corporation and Westinghouse Electric Corporation in various engineering and operations management roles.
+He has 35 years of experience in industrial goods, mining, metals, and manufacturing.
+Mr. Dietrich joined Minerals Technologies in 2007, holding key management positions including Chief Financial Officer, Senior Vice President - Finance and Treasury, and Vice President - Corporate Development and Treasury, where he led corporate strategy and M&A initiatives.
+Before joining Minerals Technologies, he held several leadership roles at Alcoa Inc., such as Vice President, Alcoa Wheel Products - Automotive Wheels; President, Alcoa Latin America Extrusions; General Manager, Global Rod and Bar Products; and Manager, Business Development and Strategic Global Sourcing - Asia and Latin America.
+Earlier in his career, Mr. Dietrich worked for Eaton Corporation and Westinghouse Electric Corporation in various engineering and operations management roles.

 Erik C. Aldag, Senior Vice President, Finance and Treasury, and Chief Financial Officer

-Erik C. Aldag has been the Senior Vice President, Finance and Treasury, and Chief Financial Officer of Minerals Technologies since November 2022.
-He joined MTI in 2017 as Director, Financial Planning & Analysis and assumed additional responsibility for Investor Relations in 2020.
-Mr. Aldag has a wide-ranging background in corporate finance, investor relations, financial planning & analysis, business unit finance, corporate accounting, internal audit, global shared services, and plant controllership.
-He has led finance teams in the U.S. and internationally for companies serving both consumer and industrial markets, including serving as Finance Director of The Chia Co., a global consumer packaged foods supplier, and holding various positions at Alcoa Inc.
+Erik C. Aldag was appointed Chief Financial Officer in November 2022.
+He joined Minerals Technologies in 2017 as Director, Financial Planning & Analysis, and subsequently assumed responsibility for Investor Relations in 2020.
+Mr. Aldag possesses a broad background in corporate finance, investor relations, financial planning & analysis, business unit finance, corporate accounting, internal audit, global shared services, and plant controllership.
+He has led finance teams both in the U.S. and internationally in companies serving consumer and industrial markets, including serving as Finance Director of The Chia Co., a global consumer packaged foods supplier, and holding various positions at Alcoa Inc.

 Jonathan J. Hastings, Senior Vice President, Strategy and M&A